json-schema-org/JSON-Schema-Test-Suite/README.md

     }
 ```

-So a description, a schema, and some tests, where tests is an array containing
+In short: a description, a schema under test, and some tests, where each
+test in the `tests` array is an objects with a description of the case
-one or more objects with descriptions, data, and a boolean indicating whether
+itself, the instance under test, and a boolean indicating whether it
-they should be valid or invalid.
+should be valid or invalid.

 Coverage
 --------